ryanashcraft/CloudSyncSession/README.md

 3. Modular.
 To the extent that it makes sense, different behaviors are handled separately by different components.
 4. Event-based.
 State is predictable, as it is updated based on the series of events that have previously occurred.
 5. Resilient.
 Recoverable errors are gracefully handled using retries and backoffs.
 Non-recoverable errors halt further execution until the app signals that work should be resumed.
+6. Inspectable.
+The current state of the session can be evaluated for troubleshooting and diagnostics.
-6. Focused.
+7. Focused.
 This project aims to solve a particular use case and do it well.

 ## Usage